Harder-Narasimhan strata and $p$-adic period domains: Newton strata and Harder-Narasimhan strata on -adic flag varieties

 where Projection to the Levi quotient $M$ of $P$ induces an affine fibration:

-Now and one can argue as in the proof of \cite{CFS} Proposition 2.7 (see also the following Proposition \ref{P:weakly adm general}), except in the last step we use \cite{DOR} Corollary 5.2.10 instead. \end{proof} \begin{remark} We note that in the above proposition, for each $P$ it suffices to consider the subset $\Delta_{0,P}\subset X^\ast(P/Z_G)^{\Gamma,+}\subset X^\ast(P/Z_G)^+$.
+Now and one can argue as in the proof of \cite{CFS} Proposition 2.7 (see also the proof of Proposition \ref{P: semi-stable adm modif}). \end{proof} \begin{remark} We note that in the above proposition, for each $P$ it suffices to consider the subset $\Delta_{0,P}\subset X^\ast(P/Z_G)^{\Gamma,+}\subset X^\ast(P/Z_G)^+$.
 In fact, it suffices to consider all maximal parabolic subgroups $P$, in which case each $\Delta_{0,P}$ consists of only one element. \end{remark}